unibo-spe/spe-slides/content/02-kotlin/_index.md

 Triple-double-quoted strings are considered *raw strings*
 * `\` is a normal character
-* newlines are intended as part of the string
+* newlines are part of the string
 * Very handy for writing regular expressions
 * `$`-templating still works